 - Explore the Castleton Botanical Gardens, Jamaica’s second oldest botanical garden through which the beautiful Wag Water River flows.

-- Visit a waterfall rich with historical significance: the Tacky Falls.
+- Visit two waterfalls rich with historical significance: the Tacky Falls and Kwame Falls.

 - Go spelunking at the Green Grotto Caves in Discovery Bay.

-- Explore Seville Heritage Park, a site on Jamaica’s tentative list for UNESCO World Heritage Site inscription and marks one of the earliest encounters between Old & New World.
+- Explore Seville Heritage Park, a site on Jamaica’s tentative list for UNESCO World Heritage Site inscription.

 - Enjoy Jamaica’s most visited tourist attraction, the Dunn’s River Falls.

-- Another urban oasis to enjoy at the Juici HQ, Empowerment Park.
+- An urban oasis to enjoy: Empowerment Park.

 - Enjoy the urban oasis of the Cecil Charlton Park in Mandeville.